tweag/python-monorepo-example/content/blog/2022-08-18-nixos-specialisation.md

 ---

-I often wished to be able to define different boot entries for different uses of my computer.
-Be it for separating professional and personal use, testing kernels or using special hardware.
+I often wished to be able to define different boot entries for different uses of my computer, be it for separating professional and personal use, testing kernels or using special hardware.
 NixOS has a unique feature that solves this problem in a clever way -- [NixOS specialisations](https://nixos.org/manual/nixos/stable/options.html#opt-specialisation).

-To make it simple, a NixOS specialisation is a mechanism to describe additional boot entries when building your system, with specific changes applied on top of your non-specialised configuration.
+A NixOS specialisation is a mechanism to describe additional boot entries when building your system, with specific changes applied on top of your non-specialised configuration.

 # When do you need specialisations